-In front of the camera, Tom Schwartz starts off shy; it could have been the extra set of cameras, or the fact that we had to keep music off due to the mics taped to our bras.
+In front of the camera Tom Schwartz starts off shy; it could have been the extra set of cameras, or the fact that we had to keep music off due to the mics taped to our bras.
 Either way, as time passed he warmed up in front of the shutter and art was created.
 The way he moved was a seamless combination of athleticism and charisma.
-He let us style him in daring looks, which equally tested his comfort and our creatively without going too far.
-Menagerie highlighted his body in lace, and we couldn't help but fawn over the effortlessly cool and positive energy he naturally exudes.
+He let us style him in daring looks, which equally tested his comfort and our creativity.
+We couldn't help but fawn over the effortlessly cool and positive energy he naturally exudes.

-Tom Schwartz, much to our dismay, is as dreamy and sweet as he comes off in, uh, some scenes of the hit Bravo show, “Vanderpump Rules.”
-Trying to keep our composure, as he is now engaged to the lucky Katie Maloney, we caught up with Schwartz to find out his inspirations and what ignited his move from Minnesota to the big city of Los Angeles.
+Tom Schwartz, much to our dismay, is as dreamy and sweet as he comes off in the hit Bravo show, “Vanderpump Rules.”
+Trying to keep our composure, we caught up with Schwartz to find out his inspirations and what ignited his move from Minnesota to the big city of Los Angeles, and what he's been up to since then.

 So you are…